eduardoloz/Systems-ChatRoom/DEVLOG.md

     * Basically made the chat feel more like a chat (less ugly)
 * Created usernames
 * Created string formatting with terminal escape characters
+* Was unable to reset the formatting after printing the escape characters